 Defining A Shelterbelt And How It Works

-The movement of air plays a crucial role in the development of most weather conditions.
-But at ground level, the wind can adversely affect surface conditions.
-Shelterbelts help to limit its damaging effects.
+Air movement plays a crucial role in the development of most weather conditions.
+At ground level, though, strong winds can adversely affect surface conditions.
+Shelterbelts help to limit their damaging effects.

 Wind can also have a negative impact on agriculture.
 It can damage or even destroy entire crops and also harm livestock that is sensitive to extreme temperatures.